 c.
 Knowledge Graph Interoperability Opportunities: Incorporate Data with Structured Relationships and Shared Meaning.

 Knowledge graphs bring a transformative approach to data interoperability by incorporating data with meaning and defining relationships in a contextual framework.
 Indeed, these semantic networks enable a more nuanced and rich representation of data, transcending the limitations of traditional databases and specification documentation.
 By mapping out entities and the connections between them, knowledge graphs facilitate a more intuitive understanding of complex data models and standards.
+Knowledge Graph Tech brings the following capability to accelerate Data interoperability:

 d.
 Trusted Interoperability: Leveraging Digital Identity Tech to Achieve Confidence in the Data Exchanged by Partners and Entities.

 An increasingly critical component of data interoperability is to have trust in who or what is the source of data.
 For that reason data owners are increasingly turning to digital identity tech.
-This is because they need to know who and what is accessing their data.
-At the same time, another reason for this need for trusted interoperability is to comply with regulations.
-Further, there is the need to protect organizations from bad actors such as hackers.
+To detail, Digital Identity tech instills trusted interoperability by:

 Conclusion.